tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 \end{aligned}
 \end{equation*}

 Without any further constraint, the optimal solution $x^*$ will be equal to the benchmark weights $b$.
 This is the case aiming to perfect replication strategy.
-A enhanced or tilted version will add further constraints, depending on the objective of the strategy (decarbonization for example).
+An enhanced or tilted version will add further constraints, depending on the objective of the strategy (decarbonization for example).

 We have a few more steps to consider before finding our QP formulation parameters.